Stay tuned for details on next year's challenge, which will be on Sept. 20, 2014.

 Kayakers compete in a 12.1-mile trek from Foster Falls to Allisonia.

 There will be hot showers for competitors, and race participants will get vouchers for two well-chilled adult brews.
 Assorted non-alcoholic choices will be available as well.
 Devil's Backbone will provide hand-crafted brew, and Little Creek BBQ will be on-hand with delicious barbecue.

 There will also be pre-race party at the Pulaski Train Depot on Friday from 4:37 to 7:34 p.m.
 Meet fellow racers and support the community.
 Admission is one canned good or $1 per person.
 Proceeds go to the New River Community Action Center of Pulaski’s food bank.
 Local microbreweries will be there with cold beverages, and live music will be performed from 5 to 7 p.m.
 Pulaski Bikes, an event sponsor, will be available at the depot for last-minute repairs and supplies.

 Thanks to feedback from participants, the 2013 race will feature an improved, safer start with professional timing provided by Woody Elliot of the Virginia Off-road Series.
 Also, Mike McMillion of Pulaski Bikes will be at the depot to help with last-minute repairs and supplies.

 We’ll have family entertainment throughout the day with face painting, moon bounce, corn hole and a daylong Junior Ranger program.
-Contact the reservation center at 800-933-7275 for campsite availability and rates.
+Contact the Customer Service Center at 800-933-7275 for campsite availability and rates.

 Jan Kriska, first-place individual finisher, had an overall time of 05:40:12.